sguox002/leetcode/leetcode-all.md

 - left biased and right biased.
 - convert problem to binary search if brutal force checking all range works.

+<<-378	Kth Smallest Element in a Sorted Matrix    		55.4%	Medium
+rows and columns are sorted.
+- priority_queue to put neighboring into pq. (note we may add one element several times) not efficient
+- priority_queue add first column or row into pq. this we can avoid adding duplicate.
+- binary search: count number of less than target.

+->>

+<<-410	Split Array Largest Sum    		45.7%	Hard
+split array into m parts (subarray), return the min the largest sum among the m parts. given max sum, check number of parts we can get. binary search.
+->>

 <<-540	Single Element in a Sorted Array    		57.9%	Medium
 each element except one appears exactly twice. find the single element.
 -O(N) xor